Syngenta promises $1 billion in cost cuts by 2018 as profit drops

 On Wednesday, he pledged to take a more disciplined approach to costs after net profit came in at $1.64 billion, missing the average forecast of $1.7 billion in a Reuters poll.
 Last year the company made cost savings of $460 million.

-Syngenta's unfavorable product mix also hurt profitability, with sales of low-margin non-selective herbicides up 24 percent while sales of its higher margin seeds slipped 1 percent, J. Safra Sarasin analyst Philipp Gamper said.
+Syngenta's unfavourable product mix also hurt profitability, with sales of low-margin non-selective herbicides up 24 percent while sales of its higher margin seeds slipped 1 percent, J. Safra Sarasin analyst Philipp Gamper said.

-"I think the reshuffling of the organization may have cost them a bit of momentum on the operating level," said Gamper, who has a 'neutral' rating on the stock.
+"I think the reshuffling of the organisation may have cost them a bit of momentum on the operating level," said Gamper, who has a 'neutral' rating on the stock.

-Vontobel analyst Patrick Rafaisz, who rates the stock a 'buy', said he was cheered by the new efficiency program which he thinks should help improve Syngenta's financial performance after a disappointing 2013.
+Vontobel analyst Patrick Rafaisz, who rates the stock a 'buy', said he was cheered by the new efficiency programme which he thinks should help improve Syngenta's financial performance after a disappointing 2013.

 Shares in Syngenta, which have fallen 10 percent this year, fell 3.3 percent to 306.6 francs by 0939 GMT, compared with a 0.6 percent weaker European chemicals sector .SX4P.